skgbafa/eternal-interview/README.md

 ```

 ### HTTP Headers
 Updated at the bottom left.
 These headers are used for non-login and registration requests.
 Fee free to replace the auth token (the jwt text after "Bearer ") with the `token` recieved from the login or registration requests.
+The auth token is used to identify the user in other operations (like `updateName`).
 ```json
 {
   "Authorization": "Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOiI2MWRjNjE3NGE2MmVjN2QzZGZlYzA1NjkiLCJpYXQiOjE2NDE4MzMyMjQsImV4cCI6MTY0MTkxOTYyNH0.o4j7xFGVVZY8Z11Nn21u_tEwVhXa9dYmi6XB0spjCpM"